governance-foundation/governance.foundation/docusaurus/docs/knowledgefund/ontouml-guide.md

 That means we need more than a fashionable enterprise modeling notation.
 We need a grounded conceptual modeling approach.

+## What OntoUML is

+OntoUML is an **ontology-driven conceptual modeling language**.

+In simple terms, it is a way of modeling domains that tries to be careful about what kinds of things really exist, what makes them the kinds of things they are, and how they can validly relate and change.

+It is:

+- based on UML profiling/extending, not a completely separate visual world
+- grounded in **UFO**, the Unified Foundational Ontology
+- designed to express ontological distinctions explicitly
+- useful when semantic precision matters more than diagram convenience alone

+## What OntoUML is not

+OntoUML is not:

+- the foundational ontology itself
+- a finished enterprise architecture framework like TOGAF
+- mainly a presentation notation for business stakeholders
+- a guarantee that a model is good just because the boxes have the right stereotypes

+The real stack is:

+- **UFO** provides the foundational ontology
+- **OntoUML** provides the ontology-driven conceptual modeling language
+- **reference/domain ontologies** are built using that grounding
+- **framework views** and application models sit above that layer

+This matters because OntoUML is not itself the foundational ontology.
+It is the modeling language that carries foundational distinctions into conceptual models.

+## Why Governance Foundation cares

+Governance Foundation is not trying to create diagrams for their own sake.
+It is trying to create:

+- a canonical organisational ontology
+- agent-usable semantics
+- durable structured memory
+- ontology-based validation and testing
+- framework-independent continuity

+That makes OntoUML relevant because it helps separate things that enterprise models often blur together, such as:

+- kind vs role
+- type vs state
+- object vs relationship
+- capability vs event
+- quality vs disposition
+- stable identity vs temporary condition

 ## The stack, in simple terms

 The thesis reinforces a layered stack: